Using Gauge Covariant Lie Derivatives in Poincar\'{e} Gauge and Metric Teleparallel Theories of Gravity: Examples

 \subsubsection{The \texorpdfstring{$G_{7}$}{G7} subgroup of the \texorpdfstring{$G_{10}$}{G10} de Sitter group}

-However, as is already known, there is no co-frame/spin connection pair that satisfies the conditions for invariance under the full ten dimensional de Sitter and anti-de Sitter symmetry groups in metric teleparallel geometries.
+However, as is already known, there is no co-frame/spin connection pair that satisfies the conditions for invariance under the full ten dimensional de Sitter and anti-de Sitter symmetry groups in metric teleparallel geometries unless the torsion is trivial, that is the geometry is Minkowski.
 However the large ten dimensional group of isometries contains a seven dimensional subgroup, (the largest possible).
-It has been suggested in the past that one defines the teleparallel de Sitter (TDS) as the metric teleparallel geometry that is invariant under this smaller group\cite{Coley:2022qug}.
+It has been suggested in the past that one defines the teleparallel de Sitter (TDS) as the metric teleparallel geometry that is invariant under this smaller group \cite{Coley:2022qug}.

 We define the Teleparallel de Sitter (TDS) as those geometries whose group of metric isometries contains a seven dimensional sub-group of the ten dimensional maximally symmetric Riemann-Cartan geometries in which the torsion is non-trivial.
 For the de Sitter metric in a metric teleparallel geometry, the corresponding seven dimensional subgroup has symmetry generating vectors (recall $k=1$)